 Their Golden Poached Rice with Seafood in Prawn Broth a.k.a Pao Fan (S$19.44), is a dish that packs a punch in both flavour and texture.
 With ingredients procured freshly from mountains in the YunNan province, this sweet seafood broth is combined with crispy rice pops to provide an interesting interplay between textures.

 Another one for the books is YunNan’s Crispy Hor Fun with Truffle Prawn (S$19.44).
-Consisting of fried crispy hor fun, topped with piping hot prawn broth and truffle shavings, this meal brings crunchiness and springiness with each bite.
+Consisting of fried crispy hor fun, topped with piping hot prawn broth and truffle shavings.
+It is no doubt that this meal brings crunchiness and springiness with each bite.
 Complete your meal with YunNans’ Grilled Sea Bass with Lemongrass (from S$27.49) which goes perfectly with their housemade chili.

 Established in 1962, this famed dim-sum “supper-spot” has had a long history of serving premium dim-sum with top-quality ingredients.

-Swee Choon is known for its Signature Mee-Suah Kueh(from S$5.60), which is vermicelli packed with shrimps and chinese sausage, deep-fried till golden brown.
+Swee Choon is known for its Signature Mee-Suah Kueh(from S$5.60).
+It is vermicelli packed with shrimps and chinese sausage, deep-fried till golden brown.
 Crispy on the outside, yet springy within, the interplay of textures brings out the great flavour in this dish.

-If you prefer something sweet, take a bite into Swee Choon’s signature Salted Egg Yolk Custard Bun 奶黄流沙包 (from S$10.40) and feel the salted egg-yolk filling ooze out from its molten core.
+If you prefer something sweet, take a bite into Swee Choon’s signature Salted Egg Yolk Custard Bun 奶黄流沙包 (from S$10.40).
+Feel the salted egg-yolk filling ooze out from its molten core.

 Can’t decide?
-Take the stress of ordering away and have all of Swee Choon’s best dishes with their curated Swee Choon Top 10 Set (S$78.90), which features a medley of the restaurant’s legendary offerings, from Siew Mai and Har Gao to Carrot Cake and Beancurd Prawn Roll.
+Take the stress of ordering away and have all of Swee Choon’s best dishes with their curated Swee Choon Top 10 Set (S$78.90).
+Featuring a medley of the restaurant’s legendary offerings, from Siew Mai and Har Gao to Carrot Cake and Beancurd Prawn Roll.

 Looking for a guilt-free alternative to steamboat?
-We’d definitely recommend Beauty In The Pot, known for their nourishing soup bases that are rich in flavour and equally packed with numerous benefits for your health and wellness.
+We’d definitely recommend Beauty In The Pot, known for their nourishing soup bases.
+You can taste richness in flavour and experience with numerous benefits for your health and wellness.

 No doubt, the first thing that comes to mind when Beauty In The Pot is mentioned is their renowned Beauty Collagen Broth, a must-try on their menu.
-With conpoy, chicken and pork as the broth’s main ingredients, more than six hours of labour goes into the production of this premium collagen-dense broth that packs a robust flavour.
+Of course with conpoy, chicken and pork as the broth’s main ingredients, more than six hours of labour goes into the production of this premium collagen-dense broth that packs a robust flavour.

-We’re great fans of their signature seafood and meat pastes, which provides a delightful pop of fresh and sweet flavour with each bite.
+We’re great fans of their signature seafood and meat pastes.
+They provide a delightful pop of fresh and sweet flavour with each bite.
 If you’re not sure which paste to go for, their Assorted Paste Platters (S$27.60) comes with Ebiko Prawn, Pork and a randomly selected Paste of the Day for some added excitement to your meal.

 To forge the perfect at-home hotpot experience for their loyal customers, Beauty In The Pot has devised Home Delivery Sets for 3-4 pax (from S$80.34) or 5-6 pax (from S$131.84).
 Each set comprises an abundance of meat and vegetables, topped with their Twin Broth.
 These sets will definitely satisfy homebodies who need that comforting hotpot to wind down.